 A Premium Economy redemption deserves consideration if it represents good value for money compared to cash fares and the award pricing and availability in other cabins.

-For a price that is in between a Business and Economy redemption, you’ll get more comfort and better service than in cattle class, but less space than in if you were at the front of the plane.
+For a price that is in between a Business and Economy redemption, you’ll get more comfort and better service than in cattle class.
+However, you’ll get less space than if you were towards the front of the plane.

 You can expect that airlines will continue to invest in and promote their Premium Economy products in the years ahead as a compromise between high-cost lie-flat seats and an increasingly cramped Economy cabin.